open/close all folders

 Non-video game examples

-- in Hunter × Hunter Nen is introduced after the conclusion of the first arc, and is prominent throught the series onwards.
-Certain abilities were retconed into Nen usage but the protagonists, and audience, get an exposition dump a quarter of the way through the heavens arena arc.
+- In Hunter × Hunter, Nen is introduced after the conclusion of the first arc, and is prominent throught the series onwards.
+Certain abilities were retconned into Nen usage but the protagonists, and audience, get an exposition dump a quarter of the way through the Heavens Arena arc.

 - The Stormbringer could be considered this for Elric of Melnibone in The Elric Saga.